Pre-conference: Policies supporting NCD prevention at regional, national and local levels – effective, aligned and equitable? (PREV)

 In this pre-conference we want to shed light on some of the successes of policies that support NCD prevention at regional, national and local levels, but also examine the challenges.
 Which public health challenges can local authorities largely solve single-handedly, when is national legislation required and in which areas are European-level policies necessary to achieve public health objectives?
 Furthermore, to what extent is health equity addressed or implicated at various policy levels?

 First, we will learn about the role of primary prevention and intersectoral approaches in the forthcoming European Commission Plan for HeartHealth.
 To assess the role of this supranational body in tobacco prevention, we will review the status of legislative approaches for tobacco prevention and implications for national and local work, based on activities in JA PreventNCD.
 A particular focus will be on industry interference in tobacco control work and recommended mitigation measures.
 Another area where cross-country collaboration is paramount is in transforming the food system, to promote healthy and sustainable diets compatible with achieving the SDGs.
 JA PreventNCD partners will elaborate on the most important steps needed, the role of different governance levels in effecting change and how the Health in All Policies approach can help identify the leverage points for intervention.
+Furthermore, insights are provided into how the food industry attempts to influence national food environment policies, based on JA PreventNCD work on corporate political activities in four European countries.

 With a national policy lens, we will review the evidence on how health taxation for public health objectives may contribute to reduced health inequalities.
 We will investigate the potential of health taxation in Europe, by demonstrating policy differences among European countries.
-Next, a review in JA PreventNCD will demonstrate the extent to which health inequities are addressed in national policy documents on NCDs and their common risk factors.
-Furthermore, insights are provided into how the food industry attempts to influence national food environment policies, , based on JA PreventNCD work on corporate political activities in four European countries

-Local action can vastly impact NCD prevention on its own but, like at the other levels, often requires buy-in from other sectors.
+Finally, although local public health action can vastly impact NCD prevention on its own, it often requires buy-in from other sectors.
 JA PreventNCD partners will discuss the role of intersectorality and decision makers’ commitment in the adoption and implementation of local policies.
 As an example of how national legislation can instigate local action, we will hear about how national public health legislation in Norway over the last 15 years has formed a model for putting local public health on the agenda, tightly linked with the political cycle.
-Finally, as an example of how local policy actions can be aligned with and anchored at national and regional levels, we will learn about European collaboration to promote public food procurement standards and networks for healthier and more sustainable food provision in public institutions.

 Programme

-13:30 – 13:45
+13:30 – 14:10

-Welcome & introduction to JA PreventNCD
+Welcome and introduction to JA PreventNCD

 Knut-Inge Klepp, Scientific Coordinator JA PreventNCD